publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schXLIX/m__us_usc_t16_s406d–1.md

  __Codification__

-    Section comprises all of section 1 of act Sept.
-14, 1950, except the final sentence thereof.
-The final sentence repealed sections 406 to 406d of this title which established, and related to, the former “Grand Teton National Park of Wyoming”.
-It also contained a proviso, of which part is set out as [section 431a of this title][/us/usc/t16/s431a], and the remainder, as [section 451a of this title][/us/usc/t16/s451a].
+    Section comprises all of section 1 of [act Sept.
+14, 1950, ch.
+950][/us/act/1950-09-14/ch950], [64 Stat.
+849][/us/stat/64/849], except the final sentence, which repealed sections 406 to 406d of this title relating to the former Grand Teton National Park of Wyoming, and a proviso, formerly classified to sections 431a and 451a of this title, which stated that no further extension or establishment of national parks or monuments in Wyoming could be undertaken except by express authorization of Congress.
+See sections 104907 and 320301(d) of Title 54, National Park Service and Related Programs.

  __Grand Teton National Park Extension__